 In every area of our lives, we are in a permanent search.
-We are looking to get the most exciting and well-paid jobs, to read the most interesting books, to have amazing vacations, to get the best offers, and the list can go on.
+We are looking to get the most exciting and well-paid jobs, read the most interesting books, have amazing vacations, get the best offers, and the list can go on.
 That’s because people are really looking for experiences everywhere.

 What Is a Customer Experience Strategy?

 Keeping your customers happy should be the main goal of your customer experience strategy if you want them to come back.
-Deliver a great customer experience and you’ll turn them into your best supporters.
+Deliver a great customer experience, and you’ll turn them into your best supporters.
 If you’re still not convinced, see some of the reasons below:

-– a study made by Oracle revealed that 74% of senior executives believe that customer experience impacts the willingness of a customer to be a loyal advocate;
+A study made by Oracle revealed that 74% of senior executives believe that customer experience impacts the willingness of a customer to be a loyal advocate.

 Customer Experience Management

-Companies that successfully implement a customer experience strategy will achieve higher customer satisfaction rates and will increase revenues.
+Companies that successfully implement a customer experience strategy will achieve higher customer satisfaction rates and increase revenues.

 CXM or CEM, the abbreviations of customer experience management, is, in fact, the process of leading and following up all the customer interactions.
-It doesn’t matter if they are digital or physical, because the aim is the same: delivering personalized experiences to your customers.
+It doesn’t matter if they are digital or physical because the aim is the same: delivering personalized experiences to your customers.

-The major responsibility of the customer experience manager is to improve the customer experience, with the goal of increasing customer satisfaction.
+The major responsibility of a customer experience manager is to improve the customer experience, with the goal of increasing customer satisfaction.
 Typically, a customer experience manager must make use of three disciplines to improve customer experiences:

-- customer loyalty management (CLM), for growing customers loyalty;
+- Customer Loyalty Management (CLM) for growing customers loyalty;

-- customer relationship management (CRM), for the strategic managing of all the organization’s interactions with customers;
+- Customer Relationship Management (CRM), for the strategic managing of all the organization’s interactions with customers;

 Customer Experience Strategy Best Practices

 Let’s layout the best practices of the customer experience strategy, and see if we can clear up the mystery.

 - Build personalized interactions.
 Your client is expecting custom-tailored experiences, as we all do.
 Match the technology with the human factor for giving an emotional experience.
-We know from personal experience that, when in doubt, we choose with the heart, unless there are significant differences regarding the quality or utility of the product.
+We know from personal experience that, when in doubt, we choose with the heart unless there are significant differences regarding the quality or utility of the product.

 - Create a map and follow the customer journey.
 You will clearly see the gaps between customer expectations and the actual experience at each key stage of the journey.
 Also, add the context, personal features, outcomes, touchpoints, and other relevant information.